 School psychologists and counselors are available to assist with academic, social, and emotional issues as needed.
 The school psychologist provides psycho-educational assessments to determine eligibility for special education services and to facilitate coordination of Individual Education Plans (IEP).
-School nurses conduct mandatory health screening programs; health technicians provide basic first aid
+School nurses conduct mandatory health screening programs; health technicians provide basic first aid.

-Counselors and Support Personnel (Nonteaching Professional Staff)
+Academic Counselors and Other Support Staff 2017-18

-2016-17

-No. of

-Staff FTE
+No. of Staff FTE

 Academic Counselor 0 0.0

-Psychologist 1 0.8
+Psychologist 1 1.0

 School Nurse 1 0.2

 Health Technician 1 1.0

-Counselor 1 0.5
+Counselor 1 1.0

 Library Technician 1 1.0

+Technology Teacher on Special Assignment 1 1.0

-Information Technology Specialist 1 0.5
+Information Technology Specialist 1 1.0

-\One Full Time Equivalent (FTE) equals one staff member working full time; one FTE could also represent two staff members who each work 50% of full time.
+One Full Time Equivalent (FTE) equals one staff member working full time; one FTE could also represent two staff members who each work 50% of full time.